Up to 60% off sofas & mattresses — limited‑time deals.

 • Country of manufacture: made in USA listed

-• Warranty: lifetime frame + spring units; cushions 5 years (loss of resiliency); other parts 1 year
+• Warranty: lifetime frame and spring units; multi-year cushion coverage; other parts listed separately

 Review Score